Białe logo Bojarskiego Gościńca w Narewce.

 Former residence of the warden

-The Czeremcha Cottage is a former residence of the head of the tsarist railway station, built in 1905 on a one-hectare plot with a beautiful garden and concrete driveways.
+The Czeremcha building is a former residence of the head of the tsarist railway station, built in 1905 on a one-hectare plot with a beautiful garden and concrete driveways.

 “I saw this building and I thought: we'll see what can be done,” recalls the owner.